Travel down the road and back again

 Your heart is true, youre a pal and a confidante

 And if you threw a party and invited everyone you knew

 You would see the biggest gift would be from me

 And the card attached would say, "Thank you for being a friend"

 The Power of Friendship is one of the strongest things in the world.
 Sometimes, however, it's not enough.
 What's the best way to really capitalize on a friendship?
 Break out in song about it, of course.

 This is essentially a song that explains about how the friendship between two or more characters keeps them together, often in literal as well as figurative harmony, and never lets them fall apart.

-- In Axis Powers Hetalia, we have England's song "My Friend", in which England talks about his friends Brownie, Pixy and the Unicorn (England has been shown in a couple of episodes talking with his imaginary friends).
+- In Hetalia: Axis Powers, we have England's song "My Friend", in which England talks about his friends Brownie, Pixy and the Unicorn (England has been shown in a couple of episodes talking with his imaginary friends).

 - Yu-Gi-Oh! has "No Matter What", which sings about Yugi and Joey's friendship up to that point in the show, and how they both have people they want to protect, and that even though they have to duel each other, "they'll still be friends to the very end".

 - The Tamagotchi anime has been doing this a lot since 2009.